32blogby Studio Mitsu

 The browser receives the first HTML chunk as soon as PostContent is ready.
 Related posts and comments stream in afterward.
 Users don't wait for everything to load before seeing the main content.

 The practical benefit is improved LCP (Largest Contentful Paint).
 Getting the most important content — the article itself — to users faster reduces the time they perceive as "nothing is loading."
+If you've run into hydration mismatches when mixing server-streamed and client-rendered content, the hydration error fix guide covers common causes.

 When to Use SSG vs SSR